Frequently Asked Questions relating to Commission Arrangements

 Commission is usually a payment.
 The payment is made by a lender to a dealer or broker when a customer takes out a finance agreement.

-A fixed commission arrangement is where any commission paid is not linked to the interest rate charged, and usually the interest rate was fixed by the lender.
-All commission models since 2021 have been fixed, but many finance agreements taken out before 2021 were also fixed commission models.
-The FCA have confirmed that fixed commission models are not within the scope of their review.
+A Non-DCA commission arrangement (sometimes also called a fixed commission arrangement) is where any commission paid is not linked to the interest rate charged, and usually the interest rate is fixed by the lender.
+All commission models since 28th January 2021 have been Non DCA (fixed) models, but many finance agreements taken out before January 2021 also had Non-DCA (fixed) commission models.
+Although the FCA review (announced on 11th January 2024) is only related to historic DCA commission models on agreements taken out between April 2007 and 28th January 2021, the FCA have expanded their pause to include complaint handling on Non-DCA commission arrangements also.
+You can read more about the reasons for this extension on the FCA Website here: https://www.fca.org.uk/consumers/car-finance-complaints

 You should contact your lender as they are best placed to answer this.
 Most lenders have set up dedicated webpages and online enquiry forms to allow you to do this.
 Please click here to see a list of the contact details for the lenders we work with.